Buying Process in Portugal

 THE PROMISSORY CONTRACT.

 Once you have decided upon your purchase it is normal for a deposit of between 10% and 20% to be left and a Promissory Contract (contrato de promessa de compra e venda) signed.
-This is a legally binding contract between buyer and seller, prepared by a lawyer, and needs to be signed on licensed premises or in front of a notary.
-Upon request the contracts can be produced in English and Portuguese.
+This is a legally binding contract between buyer and seller, prepared by a lawyer and often written in two languages, with the Portuguese prevailing as the legal requirement.

 THE PROMISSORY CONTRACT INCLUDES;